Xue Rengui: Popular culture

 He also appears famously as a hero in Chinese folklore in which he is the father of the fictional general Xue Dingshan and the father-in-law of the Turkic princess Fan Lihua.
 The story of Xue Dingshan and his wife Fan Lihua is often used as a subject for Chinese opera.
 There is a drama film named Xue Dingshan San Qi Fan Lihua about them.
 Because of his campaigns in Korea against both Goguryeo and Silla, he was referred as "The General who Pacified the East" for the Tang.
 It is ironic, since Xue's fictional son is referred as "The General who Pacified the West" for the Tang because of his fictional campaigns against the Turks, however, the campaigns against the Turks should also be attributed to the latter Xue.
-In the folklore, Xue Rengui was known to have a massive appetite in which he was thought to be possess by the "hungry god."
+In the folklore, Xue Rengui was known to have a massive appetite in which he was thought to be possessed by the "hungry god."
 The legend of Xue Dingshan and Fan Lihua takes place between the Tang and the fictional Turkic kingdom of Western Liang, ironically there was a real Western Liang during the Sixteen Kingdoms period that was thought to be the ancestors of the Tang.

+In Xue Rengui's Expedition to the East, he was bestowed five treasures from Jiutian Xuannu: a whip that could subdue even a white tiger, a cannon that fired a stream of water, the Zhentian bow, an arrow that could penetrate even the clouds, and a wordless holy scripture.
+Xue Rengui brought these five treasures on his journey to Goryeo.
+Twelve years later, he finally subdued Dongliao, bringing the region under his control, triumphantly returned, and was awarded the title of the King of Pingliao.

-Xue Rengui also sometimes appears as a door god in Chinese and Taoist temples along with the Korean general Yeon Gaesomun.
+Xue Rengui also sometimes appears as a door god in Chinese and Taoist temples along with the Korean general Yŏn Kaesomun.